 For his work on his books and projects, he’s been reviewed in the Times, USA Today, National Geographic Traveller, the LA Times, Vogue online, and many others.
 He’s been a guest on BBC Radio and NPR.

-Kevin is a member of the Guides Association of New York City, The Lambs, the Long Island Living History Association, and the Genealogy Society of America.
+Kevin is a member of the Guides Association of New York City, The Lambs, the World War One Centennial Committee for New York City, the Empire State Center for the Book, the East Coast Doughboys, and the Genealogy Society of America.
 He frequently speaks about New York history at public and private events.
-Among the venues have been the New York Public Library, National Arts Club, Union League Club, The Lambs, and Princeton Club.
+Among the venues have been the New-York Historical Society, New York Public Library, National Arts Club, Union League Club, The Lambs, and Princeton Club.

 Kevin has been working in New York media since 1991, in newspapers, television, agencies, and publishing.
 As a project manager and producer some of the places he has worked on staff have been MTV, Nickelodeon, The New York Times, Major League Baseball, HarperCollins, and the Associated Press.